 Service Bus for Windows Server Platform Stack

-The Service Bus for Windows Server is built on the Microsoft .NET Framework 4.0 PU3, Windows Server 2008 R2, SQL Server 2008 R2 and SQL Database, and Windows PowerShell 3.0.
+The Service Bus for Windows Server is built on the Microsoft 4.0 PU3, R2, SQL Server 2008 R2 and Azure SQL Database, and Windows PowerShell 3.0.
 All these platforms must be running on a 64-bit operating system.
-The storage layer for the system (SQL) can be on dedicated remote server or on one of the compute nodes or in Windows Azure SQL Database.
-The compute nodes used this stack can be hosted either on-premises or on Windows Azure IAAS.
+The storage layer for the system (SQL) can be on dedicated remote server or on one of the compute nodes or in Microsoft Azure SQL Database.
+The compute nodes used this stack can be hosted either on-premises or on Microsoft Azure IAAS.

 The following figure shows the platform stack for the Service Bus for Windows Server.

 The following figure shows the logical model for how the Service Bus for Windows Server server operates.
 Each Service Bus for Windows Server server has three key processes: the Service Bus Gateway, Service Bus Message Broker and .
 All the processes in the server are hosted as Windows NT services.